Frequently Asked Questions

 Who are you?

-My work was born out of a desire for soul, substance, and soft process.
-Everything I do and make is for real, raw humans living with messy bodies, minds and lives that require tending in these tough times.
+My work here was born from a desire for soul, substance, and soft process.
+I offer massage therapy in Casper for real, raw humans: people living with messy bodies, restless minds, and tender lives that require care in tough times.

-The space I hold for all offerings is fully confidential and judgement-free.
+The space I hold is confidential and judgment-free.

 What is your experience and what credentials do you have?

-My life’s work is rooted in ravenous study, my identities, where I’m from, my lived experiences, what I’ve done to survive, and how I’m unlearning all of these limiting ways of knowing myself all the time.
+My life’s work is rooted in ravenous study, my ancestry, lived experiences, what I’ve done to survive, and how I’m unlearning all of these limiting ways of knowing myself all the time.

-• 15(ish) years immersion in parts work, astrology, tarot and energetics
+15+ years immersion in archetypes, parts work, astrology, tarot and energetics

 Additional Education: